-From its continuing success, Lichfield Festival is now the West Midland’s pre-eminent multi-arts Festival with a reputation for bringing world class music, arts and entertainment to the region.
-In 2016 the Festival celebrated its 35th birthday.
+Lichfield Festival is the West Midland’s pre-eminent multi-arts Festival with a reputation for bringing world class music, arts and entertainment to the region.
+In 2018 the Festival will celebrate its 37th birthday.
 Lichfield Festival also runs the annual Literature Festival, a week-long book Festival which is now 10 years old and fast becoming a regional cultural highlight in its own right.

 Lichfield Festival Ltd aims to inspire creativity through performance and participation, drawing over 50,000 visitors per year from across the West Midlands and further afield, with national and international reach.